Case studies, webinars, and articles you’ll love

 Receive the latest content on a regular basis.

-If you’re measuring soil hydraulic properties only in the lab or only in the field, then you risk only seeing half of the picture.
+When researchers measure soil hydraulic properties in the lab or in the field, they’re likely only seeing part of the picture.
 Laboratory systems are highly accurate due to controlled conditions, but lab measurements don’t take into account site variability such as roots, cracks, or wormholes that might affect soil hydrology.
-In addition, when you take a sample from the field to the lab, soil macropores are often compressed during the sampling process, altering the hydraulic properties of the soil.
+In addition, when researchers take a sample from the field to the lab, they often compress soil macropores during the sampling process, altering the hydraulic properties of the soil.

 |HYPROP||Water potential (wet range)||Tensiometers (TEROS 32)|

 |HYPROP, and oven drying method||Water content||Volumetric water content sensors|

 Researchers who use both lab and field techniques while understanding each method’s strengths and limitations can exponentially increase their understanding of what’s happening in the soil profile.
 For example, in the laboratory, a researcher might use the PARIO soil texture analyzer to obtain accurate soil texture data, including a complete particle size distribution.
 They could then combine those data with a HYPROP-generated soil moisture release curve to understand the hydraulic properties of that soil type.
 If that researcher then adds high-quality field data in order to understand real world field conditions, then suddenly they’re seeing the larger picture.

 Below is an exploration of lab versus field instrumentation and how researchers can combine these instruments for an increased understanding of their soil profile.
 Click the links for more in-depth information about each topic.